sodadata/soda-core/docs/tests.md

 # Tests

-Tests are evaluated as part of scans and product test results as part of the scan result.
-When using the CLI, the exit code will be determined by the test results.
+Tests are evaluated as part of a scan and produce test results which are part of the scan's result.
+When using the CLI to run a scan (`soda scan`), the exit code will be based on the test results.
+A failing test will case the exit code to be `non-zero`.

-Tests are simple Python expressions where the metrics are available as variables.
+Tests can be written as simple Python expressions where the metrics are available as variables.

 For example: